MRCIEU/COVIDITY_selbias/0.datasets/UKBB/README.md

-## README.md
+# Deriving variables in UK Biobank

-# Scripts used for UK Biobank analyses to generate datasets for analyses, including defining COVID-19 cases
+The scripts used for UK Biobank analyses to generate datasets for analyses, including defining COVID-19 cases.